• New prices came into effect on 1 April 2020

 • Compare options and consider switching retailers for a better deal

-Eastland Network’s electricity lines charges will be reducing from 1 April 2020.
+Eastland Network’s electricity lines charges have gone down from 1 April 2020.
 But, you need to make sure your electricity retailer is passing this reduction on to you.
 And you should also check that you’re on the right tariff.

 The Commerce Commission regulates the default price-quality paths (DPPs) which apply to 15 electricity distribution businesses (EDBs) around the country, including Eastland Network.
 The prices that Eastland Network and the other EDBs can charge for electricity transmission and distribution are set within strict regulatory limits.

-These prices are reviewed every five years and, for the next regulatory period starting 1 April 2020, the Commerce Commission has reduced Eastland Network’s allowable returns.
+These prices are reviewed every five years and, for the new regulatory period starting 1 April 2020, the Commerce Commission reduced Eastland Network’s allowable returns.

-This will be passed on as a reduction in our line charges to all the electricity retailers in the region.
+This has been passed on as a reduction in our line charges to all the electricity retailers in the region.

 However, electricity retailers are not required to pass this reduction on to their customers.
 We know some will be doing this, but possibly not all.